chrisbro-MSFT/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GetActivities.rst

 TypeFilter
     An **array** of strings listing the activity types the client wants.
 Optional.

-    ..  note:: If hosts do not support filtering, return all activity types.
-If the client does not provide a filter, return all activity types.
-If some of the requested types are not understood by the host, return the ones that are understood.
+    ..  note:: If the client does not provide a filter, return all activity types.
+If some of the types listed in TypeFilter are not understood by the host, return the ones that are understood.

 Response
 --------